Examples of broken chord för piano.

 A bit more complex

-Here is a simple example with broken chords.
-Notice how F is used as a static bass note in the first two bars.
+Notice how F is used as a static bass note in the second bar.
 Also notice how the note lines turns back in the third bar with fingerings 1-5-3 makes the thumb ready for playing the first tone in the next chord (C).
 The C7 chord in bar four includes only three notes since the third is omitted, a common practice which makes the chord fit the overall pattern.

 To this, some notes could be added in the g clef, to enhance the harmony: